Knightshayes Court: The house

 Nevertheless, Knightshayes Court remains the only example built of a medium-sized Burges country house, to the "standard" Victorian arrangement.
 Its virtues were recognised in its own time; "Knightshayes is eminently picturesque, executed with great vigour and thorough knowledge of detail.."
-The plan with hall, drawing, morning and smoking rooms, library and billiard room is conventional and the exterior is, by Burges' usual standards, restrained.
+The plan with hall, drawing, morning and smoking rooms, library and billiard room is conventional and the exterior is, by Burges's usual standards, restrained.
 A massive tower, to have been constructed over the West end, would have given the house "a more overtly romantic silhouette" but only the base was built.